 But Mary Hunt found the results disappointing.
 School boards were not as pliant as expected.
 And it was difficult to remove unsupportive board members.

 While Hunt was having difficulty promoting her temperance instruction, the prohibition movement was experiencing serious difficulties as well.
 During the decade, 12 of 20 prohibition referenda were defeated.
-In addition, states were often failing to enforce those bills that did manage to pass.
+Also, states were often failing to enforce those bills that did manage to pass.

-This led Hunt to conclude that voters “must first be convinced that alcohol and kindred narcotics are by nature outlaws, before they will outlaw them.”7 She decided to use legislation to coerce the moral suasion of students, who would be the next generation of voters.
+This led Hunt to conclude that voters “must first be convinced that alcohol and kindred narcotics are by nature outlaws, before they will outlaw them.”7 She decided to use legislation to coerce the moral suasion of students.
+They would be the next generation of voters.
 This gave birth to her idea of the compulsory Scientific Temperance Instruction Movement.8

 Hunt’s strategy was for WCTU members to pressure state legislators.
 They were to promote the nomination and candidacy of pro-temperance candidates in elections.